 As the game moved into the late stages, Nani went down in the penalty area after contact with Acosta.
-Marrufo saw no foul there and a headed exchange took place between the two midfielders but ultimately it was much ado about nothing.
+Referee Jair Marrufo saw no foul there, and a heated exchange took place between the two midfielders, but ultimately it was much ado about nothing.

 A minute after coming on, Mueller scored.
 Moutinho threw in the ball in the final third.
 It took a high bounce and Nani headed it toward goal.
 Akindele stuck out a leg and helped it on with a back heel and Mueller collected it, then slotted it home through Howard to tie the game at 3-3 in the 81st minute.

 “I just tried to stay alive,” Mueller said.
 “The ball kind of floated into the box.
 I think it was Tesho that went up with one of the defenders.
 It kind of took a weird bounce.
 I took it down and just kept the ball low, tried to get it on target, and it ended up going right through the goalie’s legs.”